nijaru/yt-text/README.md

 - Download audio from YouTube and other platforms supported by yt-dlp
 - Convert audio to text using Faster Whisper (optimized version of OpenAI Whisper)
+- Fetch existing YouTube captions when available (with fallback to Whisper)
-- Web server interface for easy URL submission
+- Web server interface with WebSocket support for real-time updates
+- gRPC communication between Go and Python services for improved performance
+- Hybrid storage approach for efficient transcription storage
+- Job queue with prioritization and cancellation support
+- Multiple concurrent transcription jobs with real-time progress updates
 - Support for various Whisper models
 - JSON output